COVID-19 SAFETY MEASURES

 We’re rolling out pre-event selection of start times, and capacity will be initially limited to provide for smaller start waves and less crowding in the Mudder Village and out on-course.

 Staff and volunteers will be wearing face coverings, and protective barriers will be installed at interaction points.
-Participants may be required to wear facial coverings in the pre-start and Mudder Village areas based upon the latest guidance and local regulations.
+We highly

 We’ve gone cashless, and are working to reduce contact points and known areas that cause lines across the event.
-We’ll be rolling out an enhanced cleaning program, including self-service wipes in locations like portable toilets and seating areas.
-Hand sanitiser will be available throughout Mudder Village and at every obstacle on course.
+We’ll be rolling out an enhanced cleaning programme, including self-service wipes in locations like portable toilets and seating areas.
+Hand sanitiser will be available throughout Mudder Village and at multiple obstacles on course.

 YOUR COVID TOUGH PLEDGE